Problems with the Diagnostic System for Personality Disorders

 No diagnostic system can be perfectly constructed.
-Therefore, it should come as no surprise that the current DSM diagnostic system for personality disorders has its fair share of problems.
+Therefore, it should come as no surprise that the current DSM-5 (APA, 2013) diagnostic system for personality disorders has its fair share of problems.
 Researchers and clinicians have identified several, significant, diagnostic difficulties that can be summarized as follows:

 2. The DSM does not account for the relative importance of various symptoms, and the descriptions of symptom criteria are overly broad.
 This means that patients diagnosed with the same disorder may have very dissimilar clinical presentations.

-3. There is a high degree of overlap or co-occurrence of Axis II personality disorders with each other, and other Axis I mental disorders.
+3. There is a high degree of overlap or co-occurrence of personality disorders with each other, and other mental disorders.

-1. A categorical versus dimensional approach to diagnosis3:
+1. A categorical versus dimensional approach to personality diagnosis:

-Many clinicians and researchers believe that personality disorders are best understood from a continuous or dimensional perspective (or more like a dimmer switch).
-The benefit of this dimensional approach can be illustrated by contrasting people who have a Narcissistic Personality Disorder with people who do not.
-The Narcissistic Personality Disorder is characterized by rather extreme forms of self-centeredness and grandiosity; but even ordinary, healthy people will sometimes act in ways that are self-centered and grandiose.
+The benefit of a dimensional approach can be illustrated by contrasting two people; one who has a Narcissistic Personality Disorder and one who does not.
+The Narcissistic Personality Disorder is characterized by rather extreme forms of self-centeredness and grandiosity.
+However, even ordinary, healthy people will sometimes act in ways that are self-centered and grandiose.
 Though the dimension of self-centeredness is the same, the difference is in the extremity of expression.
 People with Narcissistic Personality Disorder behave in a self-centered manner most all the time, while people without this disorder behave this way only some of the time.
 In this case, it makes sense to talk about a continuum or dimension of self-centeredness, which varies from low to high.
 Thus, we can use this dimension of self-centeredness to distinguish between people with Narcissistic Personality Disorder from those without this disorder, by plotting their degree of self-centeredness along this dimension.

-While we may gain greater accuracy and precision when we view personality disorders as dimensional or continuous in nature, we loose a large degree of diagnostic simplicity.
-With a dimensional approach, everything becomes more complicated and open to further debate.
-Which dimensional model should we use?
+While we may gain greater accuracy and precision when we view personality disorders as dimensional or continuous in nature, we lose a large degree of diagnostic simplicity.
+With a dimensional approach, everything becomes more complicated.
 How many dimensions are important to take into account?
 Is it possible to establish a "cut off" on relevant dimensions beyond which we can say a particular disorder is present?
 For instance, just how self-centered do you need to be in order to reach the level of a Narcissistic Personality Disorder?
-Later in this document, we will describe a proposed dimensional model for diagnosing personality disorders to illustrate how one researcher, Otto Kernberg, has attempted to solve some of these problems.
-Another dimensional model has been proposed by Lorna Smith Benjamin.